 - Starting Week 2, attendance will be taken at the beginning of almost every class (except for days on which we are likely to be tight on time).
 Students can have a maximum of TWO penalty-free absences.
 You don't have to inform me of these absences.
-Beyond these, students should submit formal documentation (e.g., doctor's note, flight itinerary, email documenting the relevant schedule) to avoid penalization.
-Any undocumented absence will result in a deduction of -3 points per absence. - THREE OR MORE undocumented absences beyond the penalty-free absences will lower your final grade by half letter grade (e.g., A → A-, A- → B+) unless you present formal documentation that explains these absences. - If you have used up your penalty-free absences and cannot attend class due to serious illness, death in the family, a religious conflict, or pre-approved university activity (e.g., athletic event), notify me as soon as possible AND submit relevant and proper documentation to avoid penalty.
+(Exceptions: Note "attendance mandatory" sessions) Beyond these, students should submit formal documentation (e.g., doctor's note, flight itinerary, email documenting the relevant schedule) to avoid penalization.
+Any undocumented absence will result in a deduction of -4 points per absence. - THREE OR MORE undocumented absences beyond the penalty-free absences will lower your final grade by half letter grade (e.g., A → A-, A- → B+) unless you present formal documentation that explains these absences.

-• The instructor does reserve the right to lower the participation grade of those who repeatedly cause distractions or do not pay attention to lectures/discussions/student presentations during class.
+- If you have used up your penalty-free absences and cannot attend class due to serious illness, death in the family, a religious conflict, or pre-approved university activity (e.g., athletic event), notify me as soon as possible AND submit relevant and proper documentation to avoid penalty. - The instructor does reserve the right to lower the participation grade of those who repeatedly cause distractions or do not pay attention to lectures/discussions/student presentations during class.

-2. Online quizzes (10 online quizzes; 3 lowest scores dropped)
+2. Online Quizzes (9 online quizzes; 2 lowest scores dropped)

 - The quizzes are designed to engage students with the required reading assignments and other assigned materials ahead of in-class sessions.
 Unless otherwise noted, the quizzes will be activated by the end of Tuesday and will close at 11:59pm on Sunday (the night before our class meeting).
 Note the specific dates in the schedule table on pp. 7-8 of this syllabus. - There will be a sufficient amount of time and flexibility for you to complete each quiz.
 For example, if you miss one quiz and get a "o" for the quiz, this will be dropped as one of the lowest scores.
-You will also have two attempts for each quiz and the higher score will be recorded in the gradebook. - Answer key for each quiz will be released to those who completed the quiz to review via the Canvas system.
-Thus, make-up requests for missed quizzes will NOT be considered; there will be no exceptions.
+Also, you will have two attempts for each quiz and the higher score will be recorded in the gradebook. - The Carmen system releases answer key for each quiz to those who completed the quiz. - Make-up requests for missed quizzes will NOT be considered; there will be no exceptions.